-In the western world, governments require water providers to test the quality of water they supply several times a day, so that all water going to its customers is of high standard, drinking quality.
-We customers then use this high quality water to wash dishes, clothes, floors, and flush the toilet.
+In the Western world, governments require water providers to test the quality of water they supply several times a day so that all water going to its customers is of drinking quality.
+We customers then use this high-quality water to wash dishes, clothes, floors, and flush the toilet.
 We use it to water gardens and lawns and wash down driveways and sidewalks.
-In a land where water is abundant, that might be OK, but is it OK in a land where water is scarce?
+In a land where water is abundant, that might be okay, but what about in a land where water is scarce?

 Building new supply sources costs billions of dollars that most governments don't have now.
 Rather than doing more building, it makes better sense to decrease the demand of users by encouraging them to use water more efficiently.

 Save Water by Recycling

 Residential customers can help by installing new technologies manufacturers have been developing.
 In addition to changing behaviors (bathing less often and for shorter periods, washing only full loads of dishes and clothes, etc.) homeowners can install these new "waste water" systems to reuse water that's still mostly clean, thereby reducing their own demand.

 Some of the terms below describe new technologies; others are nature's cleansing techniques that can be adapted for use in the home.

 Greywater refers to tap water that has been used for cleaning or food preparation.
 This amounts to 50–80% of water used in the home.
 Plumbing is altered to send water from sinks, tubs, and the washing machine, through a filter of some sort, to a storage container or pump for a second, specified use.